walnuthq/madara-docs/docs/quickstart/use_appchain.md

 ### Deploy the account

-Once the account has been created, it still needs to be deployed to the Appchain.
+Once the account has been created it still needs to be deployed to the Appchain.

 The required parameters for the command are:
 * Appchain RPC URL